discordjs/guide/CONTRIBUTING.md

 #### "We" instead of "I"

-When refering to yourself, use "we" (as in "the writers of this guide") instead of "I".
+When referring to yourself, use "we" (as in "the writers of this guide") instead of "I".
 For example:

 ```diff
 - If you don't already have this package installed, I would highly recommend doing so.